frida/frida-website/_posts/2016-06-02-frida-7-2-released.markdown

 Some of you may be aware that Frida has two JavaScript runtimes, one based on [V8](https://developers.google.com/v8/), and another one based on [Duktape](http://duktape.org/).
-There was also one based on [JavaScriptCore](http://trac.webkit.org/wiki/JavaScriptCore), but it got retired when our Duktape runtime proved better in all of the situations where V8 wasn't a good fit, e.g. on tiny embedded systems and systems where RWX pages are forbidden.
+We also used to have a runtime based on [JavaScriptCore](http://trac.webkit.org/wiki/JavaScriptCore), but it got retired when our Duktape runtime proved better in all of the situations where V8 wasn't a good fit, e.g. on tiny embedded systems and systems where RWX pages are forbidden.